Quick Hemorrhoid Relief: 12 Home Remedies for Hemorrhoids

 Apply witch hazel

 Witch hazel is full of tannins, which help shrink blood vessels.
 Drench a cotton ball with undistilled witch hazel and press it against the hemorrhoid.
-Next, check out the 8 habits you didn’t know could cause hemorrhoids.
+Now that you know these home remedies for hemorrhoids, find out the eight habits that cause hemorrhoids in the first place.

 [Sources: 1,801 Home Remedies, health.harvard.edu, webmd.com]